Meet Faye Brookes, Dancing on Ice 2021 contestant and Corrie star

 Published:

-Faye Brooks has now performed her first solo skate Dancing on Ice and it would be fair to say it was a resounding success for her.
+ITV entertainment show, Dancing on Ice, is well underway as it hurtles toward Week Four, with two celebrity contestants being eliminated from the show so far.

+Myleene Klass was the first celebrity to be voted off the series, followed by Graham Bell on Sunday night (31st January).

-Alongside skating partner Hamish Gaman, Faye, who is best known for her role as Kate Connor on Coronation Street, got a great score – the best out of all the skaters so far!
+Alongside skating partner Hamish Gaman, Faye, who is best known for her role as Kate Connor on Coronation Street, has topped the leaderboard in Week Two, scoring a total of 31.5, the highest score in the competition so far.

+In Week Three, Faye and Hamish placed third with 29 points for their performance to Supercalifragilisticexpialidocious as part of musical week.

-Interestingly though, Faye Brooks opened up about Dancing on Ice injuries, and claimed that this was a show she never wanted to do because of the injury risks she has seen with contestants in the past.
-With her be top of the scoreboard, we bet she is pleased she took a chance with it now.
+Interestingly though, Faye Brooks has opened up about Dancing on Ice injuries, and claimed that this was a show she never wanted to do because of the injury risks she has seen with contestants in the past.

 But will Faye continue to impress as the weeks go by?